Find out about partial exemption and the methods and calculations to use to see how much input tax you can recover.

 The default position for determining how much VAT is deductible on costs is a 2-step process as mentioned in paragraph 2.2.
 Step 1 requires you to select your own fair and reasonable business or non-business calculation.
 Step 2 requires you to determine recoverable VAT in accordance with a partial exemption method, assuming you’re partly exempt - either the standard method or, alternatively, a special method which must be approved by HMRC.

 From 1 January 2011, HMRC is now able to approve a method covering business or non-business calculations.
 If you’re also required to carry out partial exemption calculations, HMRC can also approve use of one single agreement covering the business’s business or non-business and partial exemption calculations.
 This is known as the combined method.

 7.2 Can you benefit from a combined method

 The combined method is available if you need to carry out only business or non-business calculations (excluding apportionments involving private use) or if you need to carry out business or non-business (excluding apportionments involving private use) and partial exemption calculations.
 Therefore, it will mainly benefit charities and educational bodies.

 7.3 The combined method and private use

 In deciding whether to implement the combined method, it was necessary to consider costs and benefits as well as the impact on HMRC resources.
 While there were clear benefits for introducing the combined method to deal with business or non-business apportionments not involving private use, the case for including private use apportionments was less clear.
 Private use apportionments therefore continue to be calculated on a fair and reasonable basis.

 7.4 The rules for the combined method

-Most of the rules that apply to special methods (see PE3000 - VAT Partial Exemption Guidance) also apply to the combined method.
+Most of the rules that apply to special methods (see PE3000 - VAT Partial Exemption Guidance) and section 6 of this notice also apply to the combined method.
 For example, it’s necessary for you to declare that your proposed combined method is fair and reasonable before HMRC can consider giving approval for business or non-business calculations to be subject to an annual adjustment.
 However, there are some special rules that apply to combined methods which are covered below.

 7.5 What must the combined method cover